 - There is no entry fee to attend or participate in River Pitch.

-- Teams must be registered by November 14th in order to compete.
+- Teams must register in the Fall of 2020 in order to compete.

 - This competition is geared towards early-stage businesses/ideas.
 If the AEI team deems that an idea is too far along, the team may be disqualified from participating.